Mohsena1990/Enhanced-HistSegNet/README.md

 # Enhanced-HistSegNet
-The code related to HistSegNet+ approach will be available soon!
+The code related to Enhanced-HistSegNet approach will be available soon!